muncoin/bittube-wallet-gui/README.md

 See [LICENSE](LICENSE).

-## Compiling the BitTube Wallet GUI from source
+## Compiling the IPBC Wallet GUI from source

 ### On Linux:

 (Tested on Ubuntu 17.10 x64, Ubuntu 18.04 x64 and Gentoo x64)

-1. Install BitTube dependencies
+1. Install IPBC dependencies

   - For Debian distributions (Debian, Ubuntu, Mint, Tails...)